 Rosemary is a fragrant evergreen shrub which is frequently used in cooking.
 Its pale blue flowers are attractive to bees and butterflies.

 Sage is a woody subshrub with silvery green leaves and pale purple flowers that are attractive to butterflies and other pollinators.
-It has been essential for cooking for centuries and is also used as an essential oil.
+It does best in well-drained, sunny locations.
+For centuries, sage has been a popular herb for cooking, and is also used as an essential oil.